Stescyu/100-days-of-code/log.md

 ### Day 6: May 16, 2017

-**Today's Progress**: Finished every basic criteria on Local Weather API app, linked the endpoint with the coordinates based off of navigator.geolocation, general look for the page, a little simple.
+**Today's Progress:** Finished every basic criteria on Local Weather API app, linked the endpoint with the coordinates based off of navigator.geolocation, general look for the page, a little simple.
 Will try to add more data information in it as well as showing the time and date of the local viewer.

 **Thoughts:** Need to work on my planning phases a little more efficient, going back and forth between documentations and research really slows down the project.
 Do more readings and practices especially on PROMISES.

-**Link(s) to work:**
+**Link(s) to work:** http://codepen.io/Stescyu/pen/vmaayP

 ### Day 7: May 17, 2017

-**Today's Progress**: Just started a bit on wikipedia viewer from FCC, the main layout is similar to google, need a search box for search query and random.
+**Today's Progress:** Just started a bit on wikipedia viewer from FCC, the main layout is similar to google, need a search box for search query and random.
 Need a refresher on the search query as it requires a post input that takes from the search box.

 **Thoughts:** Need to work on my planning phases a little more efficient, going back and forth between documentations and research really slows down the project.
 Do more readings and practices especially on PROMISES.